numberoverzero/bloop/docs/api/internal.rst

     .. attribute:: count

         Number of items that have been loaded from DynamoDB so far, including buffered items.
+        When projection type is "count", accessing this will automatically exhaust the query.

     .. attribute:: exhausted